What is a Public Adjuster?

-When you file a property damage claim, their main goal is to still remain profitable by sometimes offering the minimum payout possible.
+When you file a property damage claim, you may need help with calculating recoverable depreciation, and the main goal of an insurance company is to still remain profitable by sometimes offering the minimum payout possible.

 The property loss claims process isn’t always user-friendly for policyholders and if you don’t have the experience with such claims or property damage, you may not know if there are still damages that need addressed or if you’re eligible to receive a larger settlement.

 When you’re ready to settle your property claim, you may be entitled to more money than you or your insurance company think.